Welcome to today's edition of the Rush 24-7 podcast.

 I was trying to point out the utter hypocrisy of Mr. King.

-Who is he to sit high atop the liberal throne of correctness on everything and tell me how I've got to view people when he's the one views people the way he's accusing me of doing it.
+Who is he to sit high atop the liberal throne of correctness on everything and tell me how I've got to view people when he's the one views people the way he's accusing me of doing it?

-You know, he can sit there all day long and preach to me as though he never makes any kind of mistake in these regards and then puts this whole onus on me, we got an election coming up, please look at these, not as female or black candidates but just as candidates.
+You know, he can sit there all day long and preach to me as though he never makes any kind of mistake in these regards and then put this whole onus on me.

-That's just what it sounded like, Russ.
+That's just what it sounded like, Rush.

-I knew you were a lib, I knew you were a lib right off the bat, didn't want to make the accusation because I wanted to hold up the possibility that in my weakened state being ravaged by the common cold virus, I was wrong.
+Didn't want to make the accusation because I wanted to hold up the possibility that in my weakened state, being ravaged by the common cold virus, I was wrong.

 But the fact that you are a lib and an admitted lib calling to chide me on this tells me something entirely different.

-And that is I scored points.
+And that is, I scored points.

 And you had to do something to dilute the point.

-John Excuse me, folks, trying to suppress cough here.
+John, excuse me, folks, trying to suppress cough here.

-Bozeman Montana, welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.